Done Right Kitchen Hood & Fire Safety

 Installation, routine service, cleaning & repair.

 Most kitchen exhaust cleaning companies clean by hand, which only gets you so far.
-Done Right crews use industrial strength power washers, steam cleaners and de-greasers that get your hoods and all components thoroughly and safely cleaned.
+Done Right crews use industrial strength power washers, steam cleaners and de-greasers that get deep into your hoods and ducts thoroughly and safely cleaning your entire exhaust system.
 We don’t just clean the surface areas, but deep into your ducts, blowers, fans and hard to reach areas.

-With transparent quality control, you see first hand that it’s Done Right.
+With live updates and comprehensive quality control, you see first hand that it’s Done Right.

-To get your violations removed, we need to provide comprehensive restaurant hood cleaning, first.
+To get your violations removed, we need to provide a comprehensive inspection of your commercial kitchens hood.
 We’ll clean, inspect and even service areas that need it.
-You’ll then get the proper paperwork to for curing the violation.
-In fact, we’ll get your violations removed and even file the paperwork for you if you’d like.
+You’ll then get the proper paperwork to remove your violation.
+In addition, we will get your violations removed and even file the paperwork for you if you’d like.

 Our regularly scheduled cleanings will make sure you stay clear of further violations and your kitchen stays open for business.

-Done Right is certified and cleans to NFPA 96 standards.
-First-hand knowledge of new technology and code changes are a priority to providing our customers with quality and professional service.
+Done Right is certified and cleans your restaurants exhaust hood to NFPA 96 standards.
+With first-hand knowledge of new technology and code changes our priority is providing customers with quality, professional service.

 We’ll Keep your exhaust system clean and compliant with all local regulations.